Skin Cancer in Children

 tumor.
 The goal is to remove the tumor at its base.

 This method uses cold to destroy the cancer cells.
 This method is best for very small

 cancers near the skin’s surface.
 The doctor uses a device that sprays liquid nitrogen

 onto the tumor.
 This freezes the cells and destroys them.
 The dead skin then falls

 off.
 Your child may have some swelling and blistering in the area after treatment.

 A white scar is usually left behind.
 The procedure may need to be repeated.

-Types of treatment for melanoma include the following.
+Types of treatment for melanoma include the below.